Star Trek: Deep Space Nine: Former cast members and staff

-Ronald D. Moore, one of the series' main writers (who previously wrote for Star Trek: The Next Generation and would go on to create the re-imagined Battlestar Galactica), praised the show as the "ultimate achievement for the [Star Trek] franchise" in 2002:
+Ronald D. Moore, one of the series' main writers (who previously wrote for Star Trek: The Next Generation and went on to create the re-imagined Battlestar Galactica), praised the show as the "ultimate achievement for the [Star Trek] franchise" in 2002:

 I think Deep Space [Nine] was the show that really took Star Trek as far as you could take it.
 You have The Original Series which is a sort of a landmark, it changes everything about the way science fiction is presented on television, at least space-based science fiction.
-Then you have Next Generation which, for all of its legitimate achievements is still a riff on the original.
-It's still sort of like, ok, it's another star ship and it's another captain – it's different but it's still a riff on the original.
+Then you have Next Generation, which for all of its legitimate achievements, is still a riff on the original.
+It's still sort of like, ok, it's another star ship and it's another captain – it's different, but it's still a riff on the original.
 Here comes Deep Space [Nine] and it just runs the table in a different way.
 It just says ok, you think you know what Star Trek is, let's put it on a space station, and let's make it darker.
 Let's make it a continuing story, and let's continually challenge your assumptions about what this American icon means.
 And I think it was the ultimate achievement for the franchise.
-Personally, I think it's the best of all of them, I think it's an amazing piece of work.
+Personally, I think it's the best of all of them; I think it's an amazing piece of work.

 Scholarly reception

-J. Emmett Winn, in his discussion of the portrayal of Ferengi, criticized the show for "perpetuat[ing] racial stereotypes and promot[ing] mainstream cultural assimilation as a noble, desirable quest and as the correct way for the racialized "other" to exist".
+J. Emmett Winn, in his discussion of the portrayal of Ferengi, criticized the show for "perpetuat[ing] racial stereotypes and promot[ing] mainstream cultural assimilation as a noble, desirable quest and as the correct way for the racialized 'other' to exist".

-Since the end of the series many other scholars have addressed a variety of aspects of the show, including Victor Grech's analysis of the Cardassians as representing Nazis; Douglas Cowan's chapter looking at religion in science fiction "Heeding the Prophet's Call: Star Trek: Deep Space Nine"; and Roger A. Sneed's The Dreamer and The Dream: Afrofuturism and Black Religious Thought and Lisa Doris Alexander's article "Far Beyond the Stars: The Framing of Blackness in Star Trek: Deep Space Nine", both of which address the way Deep Space 9 broke new ground in depicting race in science fiction.
+Since the end of the series, many other scholars have addressed a variety of aspects of the show, including Victor Grech's analysis of the Cardassians as representing Nazis; Douglas Cowan's chapter looking at religion in science fiction "Heeding the Prophet's Call: Star Trek: Deep Space Nine"; and Roger A. Sneed's The Dreamer and The Dream: Afrofuturism and Black Religious Thought and Lisa Doris Alexander's article "Far Beyond the Stars: The Framing of Blackness in Star Trek: Deep Space Nine", both of which address the way Deep Space Nine broke new ground in depicting race in science fiction.